Rg1919/Employees-record/README.md

 hire_date: Date when the employee was hired

-termdate: Date when the employee left the company (if applicable)
+termdate: Date when the employee left the company

 location_city: City where the employee's workplace is located